 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

-- In the principal market for the asset or liability, or - · In the absence of a principal market, in the most advantageous market for the asset or
+- In the principal market for the asset or liability, or - .
+In the absence of a principal market, in the most advantageous market for the asset or liability